The importance of magnification effects in galaxy-galaxy lensing: Discussion conclusions

-The bias \dM\ in the average mass of a lens parent-halo basically inherits all trends seen in the shear profiles with magnified lenses and magnified sources (see Figs.~\ref{pic:evolsourceM} to \ref{pic:massfit}), i.e., \(\dM>0\) for \(\ads>0\) and vice versa.
-Medium-redshift galaxies show a mass bias of less than \(10\%\), and the higher the lens redshift the stronger the mass bias with up to \(58\%\) for \(\zd=0.83\) and \(\zs=0.99\).
-The relative mass bias \dM\ is of the same order of magnitude as the relative change of the shear profile \tgt.
-The detailed relation, however, between \tgt\ and the mass bias \dM\ is quite complex.
-Foremost, the amplitude of the measured shear signal determines the underlying halo mass.
+The relative mass bias \dM\ on the average mass of a lens parent-halo inherits all trends seen in the shear profiles with magnified lenses and magnified sources (see Figs.~\ref{pic:evolsourceM} to \ref{pic:massfit}), meaning \(\dM>0\) for \(\ads>0\) and vice versa.
+Medium-redshift galaxies show a mass bias of less than \(10\%\), and the higher the lens redshift, the stronger the mass bias with up to \(58\%\) for \(\zd=0.83\) and \(\zs=0.99\).
+The bias \dM\ is of the same order of magnitude as the relative change of the shear profile \tgt.
+The particular relation, however, between \tgt\ and the mass bias \dM\ is quite complicated.
+First and foremost, the amplitude of the measured shear signal determines the underlying halo mass.
 However, magnification changes the scale dependence of the shear signal.
-In the halo model this translates to different behaviour of the 1- and 2-halo term which affects the mass estimate in a highly non-linear way.
+In the halo model, this translates to a different behaviour of the one- and two-halo term, which affects the mass estimate in a highly non-linear way.
 Another minor effect is that the true mean halo mass of lens galaxies affected by magnification probably differs from the true mean halo mass of unmagnified lenses due to an expected correlation between mass and luminosity.
 For example, for the highest \zd\ considered in this work, the mean masses differ by \(0.16\%\).
-Furthermore, we fixed the observed angular scales on the sky, which relate to different physical scales at different redshifts; thus, the relative contribution of the 2-halo term on the shear signal grows with redshift, which makes a comparison of mass biases from different lens redshifts more complicated.
-In general, when we allow for magnification effects both in source and lens galaxies, i.e., the case for real observations, the sign of the mass bias is in most cases determined by the value of \ad.
-The only exceptions shown in Fig.\,\ref{pic:massfit} are two cases, where either the lens redshift is low or the local slope \as\ is very high; in such cases the sign of the mass bias is not easily predicted and must be studied case by case.
+Furthermore, we fixed the observed angular scales on the sky, which relate to different physical scales at different redshifts; thus, the relative contribution of the two-halo term on the shear signal grows with redshift, which makes a comparison of mass biases from different lens redshifts more complicated.
+In general, when we allow for magnification effects both in source and lens galaxies, meaning, the case for real observations, the sign of the mass bias is in most cases determined by the value of \ad.
+The only exceptions shown in Fig.\,\ref{pic:massfit} are two cases, where either the lens redshift is low or the local slope \as\ is very high; in such cases, the sign of the mass bias is not easily predicted and must be studied case by case.